Ruyi Film

-Wanda Film Holding Co., Ltd. (formerly Wanda Cinema Line) is a cinema operator, film production and film distribution company in China, headquartered in the Wanda Plaza (万达广场) in Chaoyang District, Beijing.
+Ruyi Film Entertainment Company Limited (formerly Wanda Film, Wanda Cinema Line) is a cinema operator, film production and film distribution company in China, headquartered in Chaoyang District, Beijing.
 It is a part of the Dalian Wanda Group.
 As of 2014 Wang Jianlin is the head of the company.
-As of January 2018, Wanda Cinemas remained China's largest film distributor.
-Some locations are named Wanda International Cinemas (万达国际影城 (Wàndá Guójì Yǐngchéng)) with Western and Chinese movies as the main offering.
+As of January 2018, Ruyi Film remained China's largest film distributor.
+Some locations are named Wanda Cinemas (万达影城 (Wàndá Yǐngchéng)) with Western and Chinese movies as the main offering.

-As of January 2018, Wanda Cinemas had 525 cinemas with 4648 screens worldwide.
+As of December 2025, Ruyi Film had 714 cinemas with 6179 screens worldwide.
 The revenue in 2017 is 13.2 billion yuan.

 History

 Wanda Cinema Line was founded in 2005.